 Queen Elizabeth and Patrick Plunket had a special relationship.
 Friends since childhood, the two remained close until Plunket's death in his early 50s.

-Queen Elizabeth II is notoriously private, but a fascination with her younger years has renewed with vigor thanks to the BBC series The Crown.
+Queen Elizabeth II was notoriously private, but there was always an interest in her younger years especially thanks to the television series, The Crown.
 Who was Patrick Plunket, and was Queen Elizabeth, as Royal biographer Charles Higham put it, "very probably in love with him"?

 Plunket's early life

 He was the son of Irish peer Terence Conyngham Plunket, 6th Baron Plunket and Dorothé Mabel Barnato (née Lewis).
 His parents died in a plane crash in California when he was 15, and he succeeded the peerage, becoming 7th Baron Plunket.
 He was educated at Eton and served with the Irish Guards in WWII.

 After Queen Elizabeth’s coronation, she appointed him Deputy Master of the Household, a role he held from 1954 until his untimely death in 1975.
 He helped with banquets and receptions and other royal events.
 Notably, he was there for her when Philip embarked on his four-month royal tour.

 Plunket’s cousin, Lady Annabel Goldsmith, told The Sun in an interview: “He adored her from the outset.
 They enjoyed a very special connection.
 He was the one member of her staff who could talk to her on equal terms.

 “There was an openness and honesty between them based on respect, friendship — and a lot of teasing.”

 He danced with her.
 He joked with her.
 He served her and guided her.
 And when her marriage hit a rocky patch, he comforted her.